mislav/blog/js/_posts/2010-05-07-semicolons.markdown

     ;(d + e).print()

 Definitely not beautiful, but does the job.
-This case doesn't come very often.
+This case doesn't come very often, too.

 The above article about JavaScript 2.0 is an interesting read and also lists some reasons how the 2.0 version of the language might change what's considered legal syntax for expressions.
 The thing is, I couldn't care less about JavaScript 2.0; *especially* if it breaks existing scripts.
 If the 2.0 version really is incompatible, web browsers won't switch what they ship anytime soon; and as for server-side JavaScript, developers control what's running there anyway.